sapegin/washingcode-book/manuscript/Naming_is_hard.md

 - Replacing negative booleans with positive.
 - Reducing the scope or the lifespan of variables.
-- Choosing more or less specific names based on their scope or lifespan size.
+- Choosing more specific names for symbols with larger scope or longer lifespan.
+- Choosing shorter names for symbols with small scope and short lifespan.
 - Using destructuring to think less about inventing new names.
 - Choosing domain-specific names for local variables instead of more literal names.